 It should be noted that these municipalities must also make council meetings public as soon as possible.
 Municipalities must also allow any person to submit written questions to council members before a meeting convenes.

-While performing their duties, municipal elected officials remain subject to workplace health standards related to COVID-19.
-In this regard, the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) requires that a medical mask when it is not possible to maintain a physical distance of two metres or to use a physical barrier.
+While performing their duties, municipal elected officers are subject to workplace health standards related to COVID-19.
+In this regard, the Commission des normes, de l'équité, de la santé et de la sécurité du travail (CNESST) requires that a medical mask be worn when it is impossible to maintain a physical distance of two metres indoors and one metre outdoors or that a physical barrier be provided.

 For more information on wearing a mask or face covering, please refer to the section on wearing a mask or face covering in public settings in the context of the COVID-19 pandemic

 Under Order in Council No. 885-2021 of June 23, 2021, persons whose particular medical condition prevents them from wearing a mask or face covering, as well as those who are not able to put it on or take it off by themselves, are not subject to the obligation to wear a mask or face covering.
 It is recommended that such persons avoid, as much as possible, places where they are required to wear them.
 However, the access of persons who cannot wear a mask or face covering to places where wearing a mask or face covering is compulsory must not be restricted by a third person.
-If exempted persons frequent places where masks or face coverings are compulsory, they must strictly respect the physical distance of two metres between themselves and others.
+If exempted persons frequent places where masks or face coverings are compulsory, they must strictly respect the applicable physical distance.

 It is therefore possible for a municipal elected official to be exempted from the obligation to wear a mask or face covering for medical reasons.
 The municipality may put measures in place to otherwise encourage his or her participation in council meetings other than physically, for example by allowing the person to communicate directly with other council members and to vote by videoconference or telephone.